haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

     <datasource>
         <!--
             DataProvider should retrieve information about product.
-In our case will be good to retrieve formatted prices with currency code, etc... and raw prices.
+In our case will be good to retrieve formatted prices with currency code, 等... and raw prices.
             So there will be 4 types of prices:
             {
                 ...